Real Estate Investing in Ontario During COVID-19: What You Need to Know

 Vacancy Rates: A healthy vacancy rate is 3%, which means a rate lower than that likely indicates a shortage of rental properties.
 This tends to drive rent rates up as demand outpaces supply.
 Selecting a location with a healthy to low vacancy rate is a good strategy.

-Housing Prices: The COVID-19 pandemic has resulted in housing prices remain steady in most major markets Considering that the spring market was set to be a seller’s market, housing prices are “well priced” compared to what they would have been without the pandemic.
+Housing Prices: The COVID-19 pandemic has resulted in housing prices remaining steady in most major markets.
+Considering that the spring market was set to be a seller’s market, housing prices are “well priced” compared to what they would have been without the pandemic.
 The opportunity to buy a rental property at 2019 or early 2020 prices could be advantageous for some investors.

-Our top 5 picks for cities to invest in Ontario are Hamilton, St. Catharines, Windsor, Guelph and Ottawa – find out why here!
+Our top 5 Ontario cities to invest in are Hamilton, St. Catharines, Windsor, Guelph and Ottawa – find out why here!

 Review mortgage rates